Purchasing a car in the UAE is a significant investment, but you must consider several factors, including the resale value of cars in the UAE.

 4. Service History

-If you provide buyers a complete service history from authorized dealers for your car, their confidence will improve.
+If you provide buyers with a complete service history from authorized dealers for your car, their confidence will improve.
 This can increase the resale value of the car.

 5. GCC Specifications